All Episodes

 This man is vapid, ladies and gentlemen.

-Now, in the Washington Post today, this story for McCain, a switch on telecom immunity.
+Now, in the Washington Post today, this story, for McCain, a switch on telecom immunity.

-A top lawyer for Senator McCain's presidential campaign said that telecom companies should be forced to explain their role in the Bush administration's warrantless surveillance program as a condition for legal immunity for past wiretapping.
+A top lawyer for Senator McCain's presidential campaign said that telecom companies should be forced to explain their role in the Bush administration's warrantless surveillance program as a condition for legal immunity for past wiretapping, a statement that stands in marked contrast to positions taken by President Bush, McCain, and other Republicans in Congress.

-There would need to be hearings, real hearings to find out what actually happened, what harms actually occurred, rather than some sort of sweeping of things under the rug, said Chuck Fish, who was a former vice president chief patent counsel at Time Warner, uh said last week at the computer's freedom and pre- Well, look at me cut to the chase on this.
+There would need to be hearings, real hearings, to find out what actually happened, what harms actually occurred, rather than some sort of sweeping of things under the rug, said Chuck Fish, who was a former vice president, chief patent counsel at Time Warner, said last week at the Computers Freedom and Press.

 The telecoms, in an act of patriotism, said, okay, here you go.